Punch in the numbers and make your case.

 Forrester TEI study of Xceptor

-Let’s start with some numbers a recent Forrester TEI study, (see here for a full write up), came up with.
+Let’s start with some numbers a recent Forrester TEI study came up with.
 Forrester’s TEI study is a widely accepted industry standard methodology that provides a cost and benefit analysis framework around the use of a particular technology, and demonstrates the business flexibility and associated risk.